Brain-Computer Interfaces: An Overview

 Frequently asked

-Can BCIs read my thoughts?
+Can a BCI read my thoughts?

 +

-How long do BCIs last?
+How long does a BCI implant last?

 +

-Who's a candidate for a BCI today?
+Who qualifies for a BCI today?

 +